Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

 - gold web golden: #FFD700
 - rossso corsa: #D80000

-- The brand colours for this project were chosen because the two shades of pink and two shades of grey are taken from the felt mice ears and standard body color.
-This helps to pull the colours of the site together with the product photographs.
+- The sapphire blue was chosen as the brand color for PetPals, as it provides a strong presence and is a fun color.

-- The blue was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".
+- The yellow was chosen to provide a highlighting contrast for the logo and buttons.

+- The red was chosen to highlight prices and on sale items.

+- The greys were chosen for this project to provide a neutral background color to information, making a clear seperation from the white background.

 ### Styling